 b) Livescan fingerprinting (set up through TUHSD)

 d) pass a certified coaching education program.

 f) complete the signs and symptoms of Sudden Cardiac Arrest (SCA) course.

 7. I am an incoming Freshman, what do I need to complete prior to practicing?

 All incoming Freshman playing a FALL sport must bring a copy of their last semester report card.
 A 2.0 gpa is mandatory for any Freshman to participate in Athletics.
-In addition, you must complete an Athletic Participation Form.
+In addition, you must complete step #1 on this page.